-During construction of the Brightwater treatment plant, which was completed in 2012, the Sewer System periodically used interfund borrowing from other County funds held in the King County Investment Pool (the "Investment Pool") to provide interim financing for its capital improvement program pending the issuance of long-term bonds.
+The Sewer System periodically uses interfund borrowing from other County funds held in the King County Investment Pool (the "Investment Pool") to provide interim financing for its capital improvement program pending the issuance of long-term bonds or the receipt of SRF Loan funds.
 (See "King County-King County Investment Pool.")
-Such borrowings were fully repaid using the proceeds of the subsequent bond issue.
-No loans remain outstanding.
-The Sewer System did not conduct any interfund borrowing in 2014.

-In July 2015, the Sewer System received authorization for \$49.5 million of interfund borrowing from the Investment Pool and, as of October 1, 2015, has borrowed \$21.6 million against this authorization.
-The Sewer System expects to borrow an additional \$10.0 million from the Investment Pool through the closing date of the Bonds, and to use proceeds of the Bonds to repay the entire amount of the interfund loan.
+Such borrowings are fully repaid upon the receipt of the subsequent bond proceeds or SRF Loan funds.
+For example, in 2015 the Sewer System received authorization for \$49.5 million of interfund borrowing from the Investment Pool and, as of November 17, 2015, had borrowed \$40.1 million against that authorization.
+On that date, the entire outstanding loan was fully repaid with proceeds of the Sewer Improvement and Refunding Revenue Bonds, 2015, Series B. There are currently no such loans outstanding.

-In 2008, the Investment Pool provided a \$100 million operating loan to the Sewer System for the retirement of two series of MBIA-insured variable rate demand bonds.
-The Sewer System made five \$20 million annual principal payments, plus interest of \$1.3 million in 2009 and \$0.3 million in 2010, on the operating loan from Revenue of the System that otherwise would have been used as a funding source for the Sewer System's capital program.
+In addition, in 2008, the Investment Pool provided a \$100 million five-year term loan to the Sewer System for the retirement of two series of MBIA-insured variable rate demand bonds.
+The Sewer System made five \$20 million annual principal payments, plus interest based on the monthly earning rates of the Investment Pool, from Revenue of the System that otherwise would have been used as a funding source for the Sewer System's capital program.
 The final payment was made in early 2013.